 Each year Epiphany supports families displaced by war and unrest in their native countries.
 This ministry has worked to resettle families from Bhutan, Nepal, Myanmar, Ethiopia, Syria and Afghanistan.
 The families we serve are in immediate need of a home and mentoring to get them through the first several months of transition.
 Often they come with very little assets of their own.
 We help them by providing food, clothing and household goods.
 Children are enrolled in school and provided uniforms.
 Many of these items are donated by the parishioners and some are provided by the Outreach Budget.

 Volunteer opportunities are numerous including providing friendship, tutoring, clothing, mentoring, transportation and exposing the family to American culture.
-Please consider Volunteering your time in this ministry that directly affects peoples live.
+Please consider volunteering your time in this ministry which has a direct affect people’s lives.

 St. Nicholas’ Walk in Love Shoe Drive